IBM/varnish-operator/docs/vcl-configuration.md

 Varnish VCL files are stored in a ConfigMap.
 Each entry in the ConfigMap corresponds to a file with VCL configuration.

-There are 2 fields relevant to configuring the `VarnishService` for VCL code, in `.spec.vclConfigMap` object:
+There are 2 fields relevant to configuring the `VarnishCluster` for VCL code, in `.spec.vcl` object:

-* **name**: This is a required field and tells the VarnishService the name of the ConfigMap that contains/will contain the VCL files
+* **configMapName**: This is a required field and tells the `VarnishCluster` resource the name of the ConfigMap that contains/will contain the VCL files
-* **entrypointFile**: The name of the file that acts as the entrypoint for Varnish.
-This is the name of the file that will be passed to the Varnish executable.
-If `entrypointFile` is templated (ends in `.tmpl`), exclude the `.tmpl` extension.
-For example, if ConfigMap has file `mytemplatedfile.vcl.tmpl`, set `entrypointFile: mytemplatedfile.vcl` as the generated file will omit the extension.
+* **entrypointFileName**: The name of the file that acts as the entrypoint for Varnish.
+If the entrypoint file is templated (ends in `.tmpl`), exclude the `.tmpl` extension.
+For example, if ConfigMap has file `mytemplatedfile.vcl.tmpl`, set `entrypointFileName: mytemplatedfile.vcl` as the generated file will omit the extension.

-If a ConfigMap does not exist on VarnishService creation, the operator will create one and populate it with a default `backends.vcl.tmpl` and `default.vcl`.
+If a ConfigMap does not exist on `VarnishCluster` creation, the operator will create one and populate it with a default `backends.vcl.tmpl` and `entrypoint.vcl`.
 Their behavior is as follows:

 * `backends.vcl.tmpl`: collect all backends into a single round-robin director
-* `default.vcl`:
+* `entrypoint.vcl`:
   * respond to `GET /heartbeat` checks with a 200
   * respond to `GET /liveness` checks with a 200 or 503, depending on healthy backends
   * respond to all other requests normally, caching all non-404 responses